Skip to main

 University-wide Navigation

-Critical to implementing transdisciplinary educational approaches, TEK is leveraging the expertise of faculty in preparing students with the targeted transdisciplinary skills for the workforce and for advancing Kentucky.
-The purpose of TEK Faculty Fellows is to support faculty in: (1) developing new transdisciplinary courses, and (2) refresh existing courses to focus on one or more essential employability skill as outlined in the TEK Student Learning Outcomes.
+TEK leverages the expertise of faculty to prepare students with the targeted transdisciplinary skills necessary for the 21st century workforce and for advancing Kentucky.
+The purpose of TEK Faculty Fellows is to support faculty in: (1) developing new transdisciplinary courses, and (2) retooling existing courses to focus on one or more essential employability skill, as outlined in the TEK Student Learning Outcomes.

-Through collaboration with the Center for the Enhancement of Learning and Teaching (CELT), Faculty Learning Communities (FLCs) have been established for TEK Faculty Fellows to support faculty professional development and foster transdisciplinary collaboration.
-Both tracks of TEK Faculty Fellows will works as cohorts involving an orientation in May, course design and preparation in the fall semester, and continuing support and collaboration during the semester of teaching.
+In collaboration with the Center for the Enhancement of Learning and Teaching (CELT), Faculty Learning Communities (FLCs) have been established for TEK Faculty Fellows to support faculty professional development and foster transdisciplinary collaboration.
+TEK Faculty Fellows work in cohorts, participating in an orientation, followed by course design and preparation guidance in the fall semester immediately after selection as a TEK Faculty Fellow.
+TEK Faculty Fellows also receive ongoing support and collaboration during the semester of teaching.

 TEK Faculty Fellows Program Details